-Can I get into Harvard and can I get accepted?
+How hard is it to get into Harvard and can I get accepted?
 The school has a 5% acceptance rate ranking it #1 in Massachusetts for lowest rate of acceptance.
-Last year, 2,110 out of 39,041 applicants were admitted making Harvard an extremely competitive school to get into with a very low chance of acceptance - even for applicants with the highest scores and grades.
+Last year, 2,015 out of 40,248 applicants were admitted making Harvard an extremely competitive school to get into with a very low chance of acceptance - even for applicants with the highest scores and grades.
 Academically, it has exceptionally high requirements for admission test scores, generally admitting students who score in the top 2 percent.
 Harvard University typically accepts and attracts "A" average high school students.
-Of those applicants who were admitted, 79% chose to enroll.
-This indicates that admission to the school is highly desirable and it may be a primary choice for many students.
+Of those applicants who were admitted, 70% enrolled.
+With over half of admitted students enrolling, acceptance by Harvard University is a prized outcome for many students.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|